 - be durable for a reasonable period of time

-- match the description of the goods
+- match the advertised description

-If the item you bought is faulty or doesn't work, the legal warranty gives you the right to get the item repaired or replaced, or to cancel the contract and get a full refund (see our guidance on if there is a problem with a purchase for more details on your options).
+If the item you bought is faulty or doesn't work, the legal warranty gives you the right to get the item repaired or replaced, or to cancel the contract and get a full refund.
+(See our guidance on if there is a problem with a purchase for more details on your options.)